ARMmbed/mbed-os-5-docs/docs/porting/target/sleep.md

 To enable sleep support in Mbed OS, you need to add the `SLEEP` label in the `device_has` option of the target's section in the `targets.json` file.

+### Targets that disable `systick` in sleep mode

+If your target disables `systick` when entering sleep mode, the RTOS scheduler does not function correctly in the default configuration.
+You can fix this by either adding `SYSTICK_CLK_OFF_DURING_SLEEP` to `device_has`, which disables sleep when the RTOS is present, or by implementing tickless and adding `MBED_TICKLESS`.

 ### Testing

 The Mbed OS HAL provides a set of conformance tests for Sleep.
 You can use these tests to validate the correctness of your implementation.
 To run the Sleep HAL tests, use the following command: